MarcoBonato2007/QuoteLike/PRIVACY_POLICY.md

 - The id of users (this can be used to identify their email address)
 - The last date a user signed in
 - Whether a user has verified their account

+### App check
+This data is used to check whether a user is using a legitimate version of the application.
+This is called an "integrity check".

+This is done (and data is collected using) a third party service: https://firebase.google.com/docs/app-check.

+Data collected consists of:
+- The date the integrity check occurred
+- Whether the integrity check was successful or not

 ## Events
 This data is collected using a third party service: https://firebase.google.com/docs/analytics.